MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/using-rewrite-maps-in-url-rewrite-module.md

 ## Referencing a rewrite map from rewrite rule

-To create rewrite rule that uses the rewrite maps, copy and paste the following XML code into the &lt;rewrite&gt; section of web.config file for you website:
+To create rewrite rule that uses the rewrite maps, copy and paste the following XML code into the `<rewrite>` section of web.config file for you website:

 [!code-xml[Main](using-rewrite-maps-in-url-rewrite-module/samples/sample3.xml)]

 Let's go through each rule element to understand what it does:
-`&lt;match url=".\*" /&gt;` - this element tells URL rewrite module to match any incoming URL (by using regular expression special character ".")
+`<match url=".\*" />` - this element tells URL rewrite module to match any incoming URL (by using regular expression special character ".")

-`&lt;add input="{StaticRewrites:{REQUEST\_URI}}" pattern="(.+)"&gt;` - this conditions checks is the value returned from rewrite map StaticRewrites is not an empty string.
+`<add input="{StaticRewrites:{REQUEST\_URI}}" pattern="(.+)">` - this conditions checks is the value returned from rewrite map StaticRewrites is not an empty string.
 To perform this check the value of the server variable REQUEST\_URI is passed as a parameter to the rewrite map.
 If rewrite map contains an entry with key, that is the same as REQUEST\_URI, then the value corresponding to that key will be returned.
 The regular expression pattern will match only non-empty strings, so if empty string was returned from the map then the condition will evaluate to false, hence no rewriting will be performed.
 If non-empty string was returned then that string will be captured in a back-reference, because of the parenthesis used in the pattern.

-`&lt;action type="Rewrite" url="{C:1}" /&gt;` - this element specifies that URL rewrite module needs to rewrite the current URL string with the new one extracted from rewrite map.
+`<action type="Rewrite" url="{C:1}" />` - this element specifies that URL rewrite module needs to rewrite the current URL string with the new one extracted from rewrite map.
 Notice that the url attribute references the condition back-reference {C:1}, which has been set when pattern in condition was matched.

 ## Testing the rule for rewriting